 I keep this template open whenever I am drafting LinkedIn posts.
 It hits every structural beat that performs well, and it keeps me from reinventing the wheel every time.

 [Hook - 1-2 lines maximum.
 Bold statement, specific result, or tension-creating question.][One blank line][Context - 2-3 short sentences explaining why this matters.
 Connect it to a universal experience.][Core content - 3-5 short paragraphs OR a numbered/bulleted list.
-One idea per paragraph.][Personal reflection or concrete takeaway - 1-2 sentences.][Closing question or clear call-to-action that invites comments, not just likes.][1-3 relevant hashtags]That structure gives you a hook to stop the scroll, context to justify the click, scannable content for mobile readers, and a close that triggers the comments the algorithm rewards 15x more than passive likes.
+One idea per paragraph.][Personal reflection or concrete takeaway - 1-2 sentences.][Closing question or clear call-to-action that invites comments, not just likes.][1-3 relevant hashtags]That gives you a hook to stop the scroll, context to justify the click, scannable content for mobile, and a close that triggers comments.
+When I am planning a week of content, I fill this in with whatever topic I am covering.
+It frees my mental energy from structure decisions so I can focus on saying something worth reading.

-The one thing most people get wrong about LinkedIn formatting
+The one thing most people get wrong

+They think formatting IS the strategy.
 It is not.
 Formatting gets people to read your post.
 It does not make them care.
-The best-formatted post in the world still flops if the idea behind it is generic, obvious, or something people have read twelve times this week.
+The best-formatted post in the world still flops if the idea is generic, obvious, or something people have read twelve times this week.

-The real workflow is: have something worth saying first.
-Then format it so people can actually absorb it.
-If you are spending more time on line breaks than on the idea itself, you have the ratio backwards.
+Your unique perspective is the content.
+Formatting is the delivery mechanism.
+Have something worth saying first, then format it so people can absorb it.
+If you spend more time on line breaks than on the idea, you have the ratio backwards.

-Get both right, and LinkedIn becomes one of the most powerful platforms for building an audience.
-Especially if you are posting at the right times and tracking what actually works.
+Get both right, and LinkedIn becomes one of the most powerful platforms for building an audience, especially if you post at the right times and track what actually works.
+Start with one post this week.
+Use the template.
+Write something genuinely yours, format it well, and see what happens.

 FAQ